eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

 python frontend so that `quadratic` is accessible from both `mx.symbol.sparse` and `mx.ndarray.sparse`.
 - .set_attr<FInferStorageType>("FInferStorageType", QuadraticOpStorageType)
-This line register the storage type inference attribute of the operator.
+This line registers the storage type inference attribute of the operator.
 - .set_attr<FComputeEx>("FComputeEx<cpu>", QuadraticOpForwardEx<cpu>)
-This line register the `FComputeEx` attribute of the operator.
+This line registers the `FComputeEx` attribute of the operator.

 To register this sparse operator on GPU, `quadratic_op.cu` is extended as below: